 One area we find women particularly angry about is the state’s continuing failure to ensure men are allowed reasonable access to their children, if and when their vindictive ex-partners deny them that access.
 Many women believe, as we do, that such denial of access is emotional abuse of men and children.

-Our prime areas of concern, as outlined in the consultation document, are:
+Our prime areas of concern are:

 1. Paternal access to children – following relationship breakdowns, the state ensures fathers meet their financial obligations towards their children, whilst not ensuring them reasonable access to the same children.
 We believe this to be emotional abuse of both fathers and their children.